flutter/website/src/content/ui/adaptive-responsive/layout.md

 This page covers how to take an app build for a phone and make it beautiful on a wide range of devices.

-### SafeArea

-When running your app on the latest devices, you might encounter bits of the UI being blocked by cutouts on top of the device's screen.

-You can fix this with the [`SafeArea`][] widget, which insets its child widget to avoid intrusions like notches and camera cutouts, as well as operating system UI such as the status bar on Android, or by rounded corners of the display.
-The `SafeArea` widget allows you to enable or disable padding on any of its four sides.

-It’s generally recommended to wrap the body of a `Scaffold` widget in `SafeArea` as a safe place to start, but you don’t always need to put it this high in the `Widget` tree.

-[xxx PENDING: example code]

-For example, if you purposefully want your app to stretch under the cutouts, you can move the `SafeArea` to wrap whatever content makes sense, and let the rest of the app take up the full screen.

-[xxx PENDING: example]

-Using `SafeArea` ensures that your app content won’t be cut off by physical display features or operating system UI and sets your app up for success even as new devices with different shapes and styles of cutouts enter the market.

-[`SafeArea`]: {{site.api}}/flutter/widgets/SafeArea-class.html

-{% comment %}
 ## Two approaches

 There are at least two ways you can create a